-Here’s a wall we found on a recent survey, apparently a well built retaining structure bit on further examination we found it wasn’t quite as good as it looked, a close up photo reveals a large fracture and what cant be seen as the tree to the land on top of this space behind the trellis.
+Here’s a garden retaining wall that garden wall we found on a single defect survey.
+A retaining wall is intended to hold back ground on one side of it that is higher than the ground on the other, the load of that supported land can be considerable and retaining walls do need careful design and construction.
+In this case the garden wall was apparently a well-built retaining structure, but on further examination we found it wasn’t quite as good as it looked.
+It was in fact cracking and failing.
+Our close up photo reveals a large fracture and what can’t be seen is the tree on the land on top of this space behind the trellis.

-Quite possibly without the tree and for a lesser height the selected solution may have sufficed but for this height and with the conditions as they were premature failure was inevitable!
-Always gett a structure like this properly designed, it wall almost always need to have some degree of reinforced concrete within it and weep holes are essential to allow water pressure to be relieved.
+Quite possibly, without the tree and for a lesser height, the selected solution may have sufficed, but for this height and with the conditions as they were, premature failure was inevitable!
+Always get a structure like this properly designed.
+It wall almost always need to have some degree of reinforced concrete within it and weep holes are essential to allow water pressure to be relieved.

 Need some quick advice or to talk to a surveyor?
 Just let us have your contact details with a number if you want us to call you –

 (Originally written by Steven Way, 3 April 2011)